wotakumoe/wotaku/Websites.md

     * Uploads without compression
     * Best reader UI
     * Uploads from various scanlation groups
-    * No official translations since it was created for fansub
+    * No official translations[^*^](https://mangadex.org/rules#content_restrictions) since it was created for fansub
+    * May remove content if there is a DMCA request by the publisher or doesn't allow upload at all (e.g. One Punch-Man)
 - [**Comick**](https://comick.app/home) [!badge variant="ghost" size="xs" text="R"]
     * Minimal compression
     * Aggregates from various scanlation groups